 The Advantages Of A Joint VA Loan

-If you’re a Veteran and want to apply for a Joint VA mortgage with someone who is not your spouse, then a joint VA loan might be the right way to go.
-The joint VA home loan program allows Veterans and active-duty military members to use a joint non veteran co borrower who is not a spouse.
+If you’re a Veteran and want to apply for a Joint VA mortgage with someone who is not your spouse, then a HomePromise joint VA loan might be the right way to go.
+The HomePromise joint VA home loan program allows eligible Veterans and active-duty military members to apply with a joint non-veteran co borrower who is not a spouse.

-A joint VA loan is a mortgage for eligible veteran borrowers to purchase a home with another VA eligible borrower or non veteran co borrower.
-It’s important to understand that the Department of Veteran Affairs considers it a “joint” loan only when both Veteran borrower and another eligible borrower are responsible for the loan amount.
-Active-duty military members, veterans and surviving spouses can take advantage of the VA home loan program.
+A joint VA loan is a mortgage for eligible veteran borrowers or active duty servicemembers to purchase a home with another VA eligible borrower or non-veteran co borrower.
+It’s important to understand that the Department of Veteran Affairs considers it a “joint” loan only when both a Veteran borrower and another non-veteran non-spouse borrower are both obligated for the VA loan.
+Active-duty military members, veterans and surviving spouses can take advantage of this HomePromise VA joint loan program.

-Most lenders won’t allow these kinds of loans and will not allow Veterans to purchase a home with his or her sister, brother, mother, father, son, or even daughter.
-For VA eligible borrowers, this program is fully available with HomePromise and, with no restrictions on who may be a co borrower with the Veteran as long as the co borrower is 18 or older, is a citizen or permanent resident and qualifies based on standard VA guidelines applicable to Veterans.
+Most lenders won’t allow these kinds of loans and will not allow Veterans to purchase a home with a sister, brother, mother, father, son, cousin, grandfather, or daughter.
+For VA eligible borrowers, this program is fully available with HomePromise and, with no restrictions on who may be a co borrower of the Veteran as long as the co borrower is 18 or older, is a citizen or permanent resident and qualifies based on standard VA guidelines applicable to Veterans.

 When applying for a joint VA loan with a non veteran co borrower, your VA loan benefit entitlement applies only to you.
 Your entitlement is the only portion of the loan that the VA will guarantee to your lender if you ever default on your loan.
 With your full entitlement, the VA guarantees up to 25% of your portion of the loan.

-Call HomePromise today to find out about all of the unique ways you may qualify for a VA loan with a co-borrower who is not a Veteran or spouse.
+Call HomePromise today at 800-720-0250 to find out about all of the unique ways you may qualify for a VA loan with a co-borrower who is not a Veteran or spouse.

 When Should You Apply For A Joint VA Loan?